sst/guide/_chapters/configure-the-aws-cli.md

 Now using Pip you can install the AWS CLI (on Linux, macOS, or Unix) by running:

 {% highlight bash %}
-sudo pip install awscli
+$ sudo pip install awscli
 {% endhighlight %}

 If you are having some problems installing the AWS CLI or need Windows install instructions, refer to the [complete install instructions](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

 ### Add Your Access Key to AWS CLI

-We now need to tell the AWS CLI to use your Access Keys from a step above.
+We now need to tell the AWS CLI to use your Access Keys from the previous chapter.

 It should look something like this: